DavesCodeMusings/pvpgn-docker/README.md

 [PvPGN](https://en.wikipedia.org/wiki/PvPGN) is a Battle.net clone you can run on your own computer.
 The repository you're in now exists to help those wishing to "Dockerize" their PvPGN instances.
 What you'll find here are the _Dockerfile_ to build PvPGN and a _compose.yml_ to save yourself some work building and running it.

 ## Why?
 Personally, I wanted to host Warcraft II games on my local area network (LAN), but the IPX protocol used by Warcraft II multi-player is no longer supported in modern Windows versions.
-IPX to TCP/IP wrappers are available, but I found the idea of a centralized server was appealing.
+IPX to TCP/IP wrappers are available, but I found the idea of a centralized server appealing.

 PvPGN looked like a good solution for a LAN-based private Battle.net server.
 I wanted to run it in a Docker container.
 Thus, this repository was born.